Sears Home Services

 A: First, when we talk about windows, we’re talking about the whole package—glass, frame and the components that hold it all together.
 Aside from being something you see through and that lets in light, windows can help protect you from outside temperatures.

-Most of Sears’ windows are double pane—and we do have a triple-glazed window in some areas, which further helps to reduce heat loss and is part of many game changing window innovations.
+Most of contractors install windows are double pane and have a triple-glazed window in some areas, which further helps to reduce heat loss and is part of many game changing window innovations.

 Q: What windows are best for increasing curb appeal?